 Classes include a wide array of subjects and cuisines and offer both hands-on and demonstration styles.

 Lincoln City Cultural Center features a series of events and classes scheduled through the Cultural Center's Performing Arts, Events, Galleries and Classes all of which are topics of interest that challenge the interest for all family members.

 Lincoln City Community Center

-North Lincoln County Historical Museum features permanent and rotating exhibits where you can learn About Lincoln County’s rich history and unique qualities, from its rugged settlers to the development of its main industries.
+North Lincoln County Historical Museum features permanent and rotating exhibits where you can learn About Lincoln County’s rich home life.

 CDAO PHOTO GALLERY